-While there is no guaranteed methodology to acing the ACT test this weekend, we will provide you with simple recommendations that are the next best tips and strategies to cut down your testing worries and increase your ACT exam results.
+Here are simple yet effective recommendations that serve as the next best tips and strategies to alleviate your testing worries and boost your ACT exam results

 When deciding on whether to follow through with a "no change" answer, be sure to double-check.
 The ACT questions include up to a quarter of "no change" as a potential option for students to select.
 Do not presume that the "no change" answer choice is any less likely to be right in comparison to the other options.